-Technical Advisory Services
+Advisory Services

-Technical Advisory Panels (TAPs)
+Technical Assistance Panels (TAPs)

 Since 1947, the Urban Land Institute Technical Advisory Services program has assembled 400+ ULI-member teams to help TAP sponsors find solutions for issues including affordable housing, economic development, placemaking, healthy communities, walkability, public-private partnerships and infrastructure, among others.